ptarmiganlabs/ctrl-q/README.md

 The GitHub [release page](https://github.com/ptarmiganlabs/ctrl-q/releases) has ready-to-run binaries for Windows and macOS

 The macOS binary is security scanned and signed by Apple, using their standard notarization process.
-This means you won't get those annoying warnings when using the app.
+This means you won't get those annoying unsigned-app-warnings when using the app on macOS.

 # Logging